KevinTXY/AlexaDev/README.md

 # AlexaDev
-Just some Alexa skills

-This repository contains the json and js files for all my alexa apps, individually separated.
+Just some Alexa skills I wrote when I was first learning to code.
+Dug them up and archived them here for sentimental reasons.